Rating Review - Rebalancing our Rating System

 Are you going to discuss waste management in the Yankalilla area for rural/non rural properties in regards to all residents having access to green bin service?
 Rural properties do not get a green bin service/green bin.
 Currently I am assuming that all residents pay the same for waste management in the area but rural residents are missing out on 'green bin' service.
 As a rural resident I am only able to burn part of the year.
 Seems unfair can't get green waste collected.

-rural dweller asked about 2 months agoThanks for your question about waste services for rural properties.
+rural dweller asked 3 months agoThanks for your question about waste services for rural properties.
 At the moment, kerbside green-waste bins are only available in township areas and rural properties do not receive a green bin service.
 We understand this can feel inequitable, especially if it appears everyone is paying the same but receiving different services.

 As part of the Rating Review, Council is considering a separate Waste Charge.
 The Waste Charge is designed to clearly show the real cost of collecting and treating waste.
 Currently, these costs (around $1.2 million per year) are included within general rates.
 Moving this cost out of general rates and making it a separate charge would: